Carving a Community

-Today, Richmond is a rapidly growing city with an estimated population of 5,200 residents and is linked by the I-94 Expressway, M-19, and the Gratiot Avenue corridor to the Detroit / Flint / Port Huron metropolitan areas.
-The city has seven subdivisions under development, which will add another 2,250 residents to the city within the next few years.
-Commercial and industrial development are also in the works.
-Still, Richmond maintains the cherished serenity of small-town living.
+Today, Richmond is a growing city with an estimated population of 6,000 residents and is linked by the I-94 Expressway, M-19, and the Gratiot Avenue corridor to the Detroit / Flint / Port Huron metropolitan areas.
+Richmond offers many housing options in various price ranges for everyone.

 Grand Trunk Railroad

 The Grand Trunk Railroad remains.
 Its tracks reach west to Pontiac and cities beyond, north or Port Huron and Canada, and south to Detroit and rest of the nation.

 Ocean lines traveling the St. Clair River, the Great Lakes and the St. Lawrence Seaway are just 20 minutes from Richmond's border.